 The Flame Angelfish was first found in the Society Islands in the Pacific but has been seen in tropical waters across the Western Pacific including Belau, the Hawaiian, Marquesas, and Ducie Islands, and the Great Barrier Reef and the Pitcairn group of Islands.
-These fish live in groups of 3-7 individuals, preferring stony coral reefs (particularly finger coral) in clear lagoons.
+These fish live in groups of three to seven individuals, preferring stony coral reefs (particularly finger coral) in clear lagoons.
 They typically congregate at outer reef slopes at depths of 16 to 82 feet.

 Colors and Markings

 The Flame Angelfish, like all dwarf angels, has an oval body and rounded fins.
 They are beautiful fish with bright markings that vary widely depending upon their place of origin.

 Flame Angels found in the Central Pacific area include both the Marshall Islands and Christmas Island varieties.
 Marshall Island Flame Angels are a more intense red (as opposed to an orange tint), with thicker black bars running vertically down the body.
-The Christmas Island variety are normally more red/orange in color with thin black bars running vertically down the body.
+The Christmas Island variety is normally more red/orange in color with thin black bars running vertically down the body.

-Hawaiian specimens tend to be larger, having a deeper, more vibrant red color than those of the Indo-Pacific region, which are more orange-red in color.
+Hawaiian specimens tend to be larger, having a deeper, more vibrant red color than those of the Indo-Pacific region, which are more orange-red.
 The fin edges on all species are an almost fluorescent, deep blue-purple color.

-Flame Angels can be kept with corals and invertebrates, though they may nip at large polyped stony corals, zoanthids, tridacnid clam mantles, and even some soft coral polyps.
+Flame Angels can be kept with corals and invertebrates, though they may nip at large polypod stony corals, zoanthids, tridacnid clam mantles, and even some soft coral polyps.
 Therefore, this fish cannot be completely trusted if these invertebrates are present.
 Feeding the Flame Angel desirable food will cut down on their need to graze on the coral, limiting the damage they may do.

-They are happiest in mated pairs and in small groups.
+They are happiest in mated pairs and small groups.
 With a single male in the group, they are rarely aggressive toward one another, but males may fight.
 Other safe tankmates include other semi-aggressive species such as the other dwarf angels, anthias, clownfish, tangs, and large wrasses.
 They can sometimes share a tank with more aggressive fish as well, so long as the Flame Angels are the larger residents.

 Habitat and Care